randomnoun/historytable-cli/README.md

 [... the SQL to create the history tables and triggers ...]
 ```

+## Where can I get it ?

+I'm pretty new to this github thing, so eventually I'll make a release available here, but for now you can grab it from: https://repo1.maven.org/maven2/com/randomnoun/db/historytable-cli/0.0.5/

+The 'with-dependencies' JAR includes all the sub-dependencies if you're actually running this from a command-line.

 ## Doesn't this already exist ?

 Probably.
 I wrote this close to a decade ago, based on a system I saw in use 15 years ago, so there's a good chance there's other products out there that do the same sort of thing.